min69u/Reforestation/README.md

-## what happens when you cross a sheep with a kangaroo ?
-A woolly jumper!
+## Bought a new jacket suit the other day and it burst into flames.
+Well, it was a blazer